 On April 28, 2010, the Corporation completed the acquisition of substantially all the net assets of Eagle Tool & Machine Co., Inc. ("Eagle Tool") and of its subsidiary All Tools, Inc. (d/b/a E-2 Precision Products, hereinafter referred to as "E-2"), two privately-owned manufacturers of precision machined components for the aerospace industry.
-Eagle Tool and E-2 are located in Springfield and Cleveland, Ohio, respectively, and have a workforce of approximately 180 employees.
+Eagle Tool and E-2 (now referred to as "Landing Gear USA") are located in Springfield and Cleveland, Ohio, respectively, and have a workforce of approximately 180 employees.